cherryw12/contacts-app/README.md

 # Contacts App

 ## About
-This project was made for the Resonate Solutions technical assignment.\
-It is an React application that allows you to browse your contacts.
+This is an React application that allows you to browse your contacts.

 ## Run the code